 Why buy TunnelBear?

-If you need more than that, TunnelBear works out £7.64 for a monthly subscription or £45.87 per year, with the annual fee working out to a reasonable, but unremarkable £3.82 a month.
+If you need more than that, TunnelBear works out £7.55 for a monthly subscription or £45.26 per year, with the annual fee working out to a very reasonable £3.82 a month.
 The company accepts payment in bitcoin if you want to add an extra layer of privacy.

-TunnelBear has an explicit no-logging policy and is independently audited for security, which will reassure the privacy conscious.
+TunnelBear has an explicit no-logging policy and is independently audited for security, which will reassure the privacy-conscious, although the audit doesn’t specifically focus on logging.
 It blocks standard BitTorrent ports, citing “a high volume of complaints from content providers” so that it wasn’t put in the position of having to log user activity in accordance with Canadian copyright law.
-That means that, no matter how legitimate your torrent activity might be, you can’t use TunnelBear for it.
+This means no matter how legitimate your torrent activity, you can’t use TunnelBear for it.